 Several unusual tribes have caught scientists’ interests, and attempts to unravel where these people originally came from have been made, but DNA studies have left us with many unanswered questions.
 Historians do have theories, but in most cases, more evidence is required to determine why these people ended up in certain countries.
 Did they migrate in ancient times?
 Why is their DNA so different from locals?

 1. Who Are The Mysterious Melungeons?

 The Melungeons have long claimed their ancestors were the Portuguese who came to the New World.
 Sometimes called the “Lost Tribe of Appalachia, the Melungeons occupy portions of East Tennessee, Southwest Virginia, and eastern Kentucky.
-It uncertain how small the population is but, it seems there are only about 200 people who can call themselves Melungeons.
+It is uncertain how small the population is, but there are only about 200 people who can call themselves Melungeons.
 The ancestry and identity of the dark-skinned Melungeons who live in isolation have been a highly controversial subject.
-Scientists have assumed they Melungeons are thought to be of mixed European, African and Native American ancestry.
+Scientists have assumed the Melungeons are thought to be of mixed European, African, and Native American ancestry.